The US Coast Guard Auxiliary, Mathews Flotilla 66, offers the following optional courses and seminars.

 Each participant will be notified when they are confirmed for each session – if registration exceeds the maximum of 15 participants, additional sessions may be added to accommodate.
 This course meets the requirement for VA Boating Safety Certification.
 Upon completion of the course & exam the participant will receive their safety certification card.

-REGISTER FOR FREE CLASS
+FREE CLASS

-The emphasis on using traditional tools on a paper chart should help create a physical image for each navigation task performed, and increase appreciation for the calculations and functions being performed by electronics.
+The emphasis on using traditional tools on a paper chart should help create a physical image for each navigation task performed and increase appreciation for the calculations and functions being performed by electronics.
 This knowledge will greatly assist the navigator if the electronic tools are not available on the vessel.

-Our overall goal with this seminar is to build navigating confidence so you may enjoy the Chesapeake Bay, or anywhere, and get home safely.
+Our overall goal with this seminar is to build navigating confidence so you may enjoy the Chesapeake Bay, or any waterway, and get home safely.
 There is no final exam.
 There will be snacks and coffee provided, students should bring their own water and make their own arrangements for the one-hour lunch break at noon.

 Email USCG Auxiliary Training Coordinator, Mike Moore, for questions on this course or other class offerings: mikemoore.cgaux@gmail.com